shortpatti/aboutme/pages/docs.md

     </div>{% endfor %}
 </div>

->If you're looking for more creative writing sample, go to the [Blog Article Samples](news.md) page.
+>If you're looking for more creative writing sample, go to the [Other Writing Samples](news.md) page.
 I'm currently curating different types of articles ranging from:
 >- CMC Arthtris
 >- Herbs: Benefits and Remedies
 >- Unaweep Tabeguache Scenic Byway